 Finally, look to AR tools to deliver immersive experiences, but don’t feel like you need to dive straight in.
 Leveraging tools like Shopify’s native AR, or Apple’s ARKit can be a powerful solution right out of the box.

 In the process of improving your store, you can’t afford to ignore your shipping experience.
 ShipperHQ is a comprehensive shipping rate management platform.
 It allows you to customize shipping methods and rules based on what you sell and how you run your business.
-Try it now to see how improving your shipping experience can improve your checkout.
+Try it now for free to see how improving your shipping experience can improve your checkout.